-SPG Law, acting on behalf of thousands of British Airways (BA) customers in a group action lawsuit against embattled airline following its catastrophic 2018 data breach, has been granted a group litigation order by the High Court in London.
+SPG Law (now PGMBM), acting on behalf of thousands of British Airways (BA) customers in a group action lawsuit against embattled airline following its catastrophic 2018 data breach, has been granted a group litigation order by the High Court in London.

 British Airways is facing legal claims from thousands of customers whose sensitive personal data was stolen and compromised by third parties who breached the company’s online reservations systems.